larsvanbraam/block-documentation/README.md

 ```

 ## Methods
-### generate(options)
+### generate(options:Object):void
-Fully generate the block documentation include a index.html file to preview the generated output
+Fully generate the block documentation include a index.html file to preview the generated output, see the [configuration](#documentation) for the available options
-### generateData(options)
+### generateData(options:object):void
-Only output the data.json file so you can have your own custom template for displaying generated output
+Only output the data.json file so you can have your own custom template for displaying generated output, see the [configuration](#documentation) for the available options

 ## Documentation
 ### Configuration